ReCommenXer/AAKUB/README.md

                 for _, position in ipairs(spawnPositions) do
                     local isUnitPresent = false
                     for _, unit in pairs(units:GetChildren()) do
-                        if unit:FindFirstChild("HumanoidRootPart") and unit.HumanoidRootPart.Position == position then
+                        if unit:FindFirstChild("HumanoidRootPart") and isCloseEnough(unit.HumanoidRootPart.Position, position, 0.1) then
                             isUnitPresent = true
                             break
                         end